 The most American of Japanese aesthetes

-The Japanese stylist Takahiro Miyashita freaks out the spirits, and belongs to the family of creators who, often unwittingly, generate a cult around his person.
-It was through the Number (N)ine brand that his keen sense of aesthetics and personal vision became known.
+Japanese stylist Takahiro Miyashita is a mind-blower, belonging to the family of designers who, often unwittingly, generate a cult following.
+It was through the Number (N)ine label that his keen sense of aesthetics and personal vision came to the fore.

-His obsession with Anglo-Saxon culture, and in particular for music and styling, naturally resonates with his approach to clothing.
-For example, the Fall/Winter 2007-2008 Number (N)ine collection was named after a Johnny Cash compilation entitled "Love, God, Murder".
-In the same collection, one of the hats recalls the one worn by Robert Mitchum in The Night of the Hunter (1955).
+His obsession with Anglo-Saxon culture, and in particular with music and fashion design, is naturally reflected in his approach to clothing.
+For example, the Number (N)ine autumn-winter 2007-2008 collection was named after a Johnny Cash compilation entitled "Love, God, Murder".
+In the same collection, one of the hats recalls the one worn by Robert Mitchum in Night of the Hunter (1955).

-Takahiro Miyashita left Number (N)ine in 2009 and a year later created Takahiromiyashita The SoloIst, which recovered some of the avant-garde elements of the previous brand, while incorporating them into a more functional register.
-Attention is focused on the quality of the materials used, the use of asymmetrical lines and the modifications directly added to the original part.
-The looks are urban, often monochrome and play with the layering of different elements.
-His interest in music is as pervasive as ever, multiplying the nods to Kurt Cobain, David Bowie or Oasis...
+Takahiro Miyashita left Number (N)ine in 2009 and a year later created Takahiromiyashita The SoloIst, which recovers certain avant-garde elements from the previous brand, while incorporating them in a more functional register.
+The focus is on the quality of the materials used, the use of asymmetrical lines and modifications directly added to the original piece.
+The looks are urban, often monochrome, and play with the superimposition of different elements.
+Her interest in music is as strong as ever, with nods to Kurt Cobain, David Bowie and Oasis...